-Why didn’t my test results detect any allergies?
+Why didn’t my allergy test detect any allergies?

 If your allergy test didn't detect any allergies, you're not alone.
 30-50% of patients who suffer from allergy-like symptoms including congestion, runny nose, sneezing, and postnatal drip may not have allergies. ¹ This is called non-allergic rhinitis, and while learning that your symptoms are not derived from an allergic trigger can be discouraging, we understand your suffering is real and this condition can greatly impact your quality of life.
 Fortunately, there are treatments that can help relieve these symptoms.

-Can I be confident in my test results?
+Can I be confident in my allergy test results?

 Rest assured, we’re committed to offering the highest quality testing for allergen-specific IgE levels and are confident in the test results provided.
 We partner with a CLIA-certified lab and use instruments from PerkinElmer, an industry leader for finger prick allergy testing, to process your test results.